Joceles3r/VP260925/replit.md

 ## Overview

-VISUAL is a web application that enables users to invest in visual content projects with small amounts (€1-€20) while influencing rankings through a voting system.
+VISUAL is a web application that enables users to invest in visual content projects with small amounts **(2–20 € selon la catégorie)** while influencing rankings through a voting system.
 The platform supports traditional project investments, live shows/battles between artists, and provides a comprehensive dashboard for portfolio management.
 Built with a modern full-stack architecture using React, Express, TypeScript, and PostgreSQL.

 ## User Preferences